Houdini 21.0 Nodes Geometry nodes

 Smoothing Level

-Sets the amount of smoothing that is used for the capture.
-Higher values give a smoother capture surface which in turn yields smoother results from the Point Deform SOP.
+Sets the amount of smoothing for the capture.
+Higher values give a smoother capture surface which yields smoother results from the Point Deform SOP.

 Tip

-If your rest geometry is a higher resolution than your capture geometry, then we recommend that you increase this parameter’s value.
+If your rest geometry is a higher resolution than your capture geometry, then it’s recommended to increase this parameter’s value.

 Inputs